ZinneyLee/zinneylee.github.io/README.md

-# Let's study about Data Science!
+# Let's study Data Science!

 Hello, my name is Jane Lee.
 This is my HOMEPAGE!